The Flood – Part Two

 An estimated five million mammoths were buried and frozen in the ice.
 An article from Encyclopedia Britannica says, "The Siberian deposits have been worked for centuries and the store of mammoth bones appears to be as inexhaustible as a coal field.
 Some think that a day may come when the spread of civilization may cause the utter disappearance of the elephant in Africa and it will be to these deposits that we may have to turn as the only source of animal ivory."

 Noah had been told by God to enter the ark on a specific day.
 As usual, Noah obeyed.
 He did not round up the animals.
 He had nothing to do with it, except to welcome them into the ark.
 Did he take Kangaroos on the ark?
 How could he?
 Everybody knows that they only exist in Australia.
-But wait a minute … did Adam name the kangaroos?
-Then they were in the garden of Eden originally.
+But wait a minute … Did Adam name the kangaroos?
+Then they were in the garden of Eden, originally.
 The question is not, How did the kangaroos come all the way from Australia to get on to the ark … the real question is, how did the kangaroos get from the ark to Australia?
 We will have to wait for a later chapter in Genesis to read the answer to this question.

 So why did the animals all come to the ark at just the right time if Noah did not trap them or round them up?
 The answer is, in the same way that they all came marching past Adam originally to get their names.
 God did it then.
-He did it this time as well.
+God did it this time as well.

 What about dinosaurs … did they all stay out and die?
 Dinosaurs are reptiles.
 Reptiles, essentially, are the only creatures that grow as long as they live.
 We have every reason to believe that they were living as long as humans were living at that time.
 Dinosaurs are very much like a large lizard.
 Can you imagine the size of a nine hundred year old lizard?
-The dinosaurs that Noah took allowed into the ark would be young ones … maybe 20 or 30 years old.
-The lifespan of all creatures, human and animal, was significantly shortened in the 'after – flood' environment.

 So Noah and family entered the ark.
 7:1-4 Seven days later it began to rain.
 Specific days and dates are mentioned by Moses as he writes this.
 Why is he so specific?
 Why does this matter to us?
 And what calendar is he using?